 GALS will comply with the Colorado Open Records Act.
-Any CORA request requiring more than one hour of staff work with result in \$30 per hour charge for preparing a response.
+Any CORA request requiring more than one hour of staff work will result in a \$30 per hour charge for preparing a response.
 A deposit based on the estimated time this will take is required before the work will commence.